 - Popsicle sticks

-- 7.6 oz yellow cake mix Half of the cake used
+- 7.6 oz yellow cake mix Only use half

-- 8 oz chocolate buttercream frosting Half used
+- 8 oz chocolate buttercream frosting Only use half

 - ¾ cup sprinkles Valentine's day assortment